-Chart 13 identifies specific rights-of-way for each roadway presented in the Thoroughfare Plan Map.
-The rights-of-way included in Chart 1 are intended to satisfy the ultimate design of each roadway, as specified in the Functional Classification/Roadway Composition Guidelines (Table 1) and the County's DCSM.
+Table 2 identifies specific rights-of-way for each roadway presented in the Thoroughfare Plan Map.
+These rights-of-way are intended to satisfy the ultimate design of each roadway, as specified in the Functional Classification/ Roadway Composition Guidelines (Table 1) and the County's DCSM.